MajMcCloud/TelegramBotFramework/README.md

 ### As of now

-As from earlier topics on this readme you alread know the default way for (cross) navigating between Forms.
+As from earlier topics on this readme you already know the default way for (cross) navigation between Forms.
 It will look something like this:

 ```